grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.azure.md

 The `prometheus.exporter.azure` component embeds [`azure-metrics-exporter`](https://github.com/webdevops/azure-metrics-exporter) to collect metrics from [Azure Monitor](https://azure.microsoft.com/en-us/products/monitor).
 The exporter uses [Azure Resource Graph](https://azure.microsoft.com/en-us/get-started/azure-portal/resource-graph/#overview) queries to identify resources for gathering metrics.

 The exporter supports all metrics defined by Azure Monitor.
-The complete list of available metrics can be found in the [Azure Monitor documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/metrics-supported).
+You can find the complete list of available metrics in the [Azure Monitor documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/metrics-supported).
 Metrics for this integration are exposed with the template `azure_{type}_{metric}_{aggregation}_{unit}` by default.
 As an example, the Egress metric for BlobService would be exported as `azure_microsoft_storage_storageaccounts_blobservices_egress_total_bytes`.